Are your allergies getting worse or interrupting your life?

 Being exposed to mold does not require a detox.
 All you need to do is remove the mold, then your symptoms will, most likely, go away.
 If you have underlying health conditions that are affected by mold, it’s important to talk to your doctor.
 People with mold allergies may want to consider allergy shots to make them less sensitive to mold.
 And if you have certain lung diseases, you may need medications to treat infections related to mold.

-Mold has many different colors, but the color does not indicate how dangerous the mold might be.
-Usually, the mold people are most concerned about is a black and greenish mold called Stachybotrys chartarum.
-Though some molds release toxins in the air called “mycotoxins,” there’s no evidence the toxins cause long term health problems or serious disease.
+Mold has many different colors, but the color doesn’t indicate how dangerous the mold might be.
+Usually, the mold that people are most concerned about is a black and greenish mold called Stachybotrys chartarum.
+Though some molds release toxins in the air called “mycotoxins,” there’s no evidence the toxins cause long-term health problems or serious disease.

 I don’t consider the health risks from this black mold to be any worse than the risks from any other type of mold.
 So, it’s not important to figure out the type of mold in your house before eliminating it.
 Just focus on clearing out any mold and finding ways to prevent it from coming back by addressing water leaks, humidity and flooding.